As a religious organisation you may be eligible to sponsor workers to the UK. There are two possible routes:

 - Does not work against the public interest, or has a detrimental effect on personal or family life in the UK.

-Stone King are able to assist with your application.
+Stone King is able to assist with your application.
 From recruitment and advising on the steps to be taken prior to submission of the licence application, to submission of the application and receiving a decision.